Complete Guide

 What is an Education Loan EMI?

-An EMI (Equated Monthly Installment) is the set monthly payment you make to a lender following the start of the repayment period for an education loan.
-Education loans frequently have a moratorium period, which is the period of time during which repayment does not start, in contrast to certain consumer loans.
+An EMI (Equated Monthly Installment) refers to the fixed amount you will pay to a lender after the beginning of the repayment period of an education loan.
+Education loans often have a moratorium period, or the time frame over which a person does not pay back the loan, unlike some consumer loans.

 Moratorium Period